jvcleave/ofxRPiCameraVideoGrabber/README.md

 STATUS: PERPETUAL DEVELOPMENT

 DESCRIPTION:
 openFrameworks addon to control the Raspberry Pi Camera Module.
-This does provide still camera functionality.
+This does _not_ provide still camera functionality.

 REQUIREMENTS: